 Contact Customer Service

-Call the customer service number on the back of your credit card.
-Let the customer service representative know you'd like to close your credit card account.
+Call your credit card's customer service using the phone number on the back of your credit card.
+Tell the representative that you'd like to close your credit card account.
 Don't be surprised if the representative tries to talk you into keeping your account open.
 For example, they may offer to lower your interest rate or enroll you in a rewards program.
 If you're sure you want to close the account, don't allow yourself to be convinced otherwise.
 Note the date and time you made this request.

 Follow-Up With a Letter